-The Artist of the Year, Christelle Mas, combines soft materials, installation elements, and videos in her exhibition.
+The Artist of the Year, Christelle Mas, combines soft materials and installation elements to photography in her exhibition.
 The artworks expand the concept of photography and invite immersion into a multidimensional, and somewhat humorous vision of the future.

 Mas explores the connections between humans, technology, and other species.
 She imagines future scenarios where genetically modified species coexist with humans in unfamiliar environments.
 The boundaries between science and mythology, as well as between natural and artificial elements, become blurred in her works.